|Grape leaves||150 grams|

 Place a heat-proof flat plate over the leave wraps (Dolmas).
 Heat the remaining boiling liquid and add to the pan slowly, pouring from the edge of the dolmas.
 Cover and simmer over low heat for 50 minutes.
 Transfer to a serving dish when cool, and garnish with lemon slices.

 Energy 441 cal, Protein 5.8 g, Fat 26.0 g, Carbohydrates 47.8 g, Calcium 137 mg, Iron 2.73 mg, Phosphorus 101 mg, Zinc 2 mg, Sodium 1136 mg, Vitamin A 4224 iu, Thiamine 0.15 mg, Riboflavin 0.07 mg, Niacin 1.11 mg, Vitamin C 28 mg, Cholesterol 0 mg.

-It is a very popular dish in all regions.
+Notes: Stuffed Grape Leaves is a very popular dish in all regions.
 It is a favorite at tea and cocktail parties and picnics.
-The vine leaves can be pickled in brine and used out of season.
+The grape leaves can be pickled in brine and used out of season.
 In that case, they should first be soaked in warm water to reduce the salt, and the amount of salt used in the recepie should be halved.